Journyx API tutorial

 make changes to an existing item.

-We also see that the server added a Set-Cookie
+We also see that the server added a Set-Cookie header for the wtsession

 authentication cookie as discussed above; we can send this back in future